 Pre-rebuild tasks

-When you decide to reconstruct the master, model, msdb, and tempdb system databases in SQL Server, these databases are first removed and then regenerated in their initial locations.
-If you specify a new collation during the reconstruction, the database will be created with the specified collation setting.
+When you wish to rebuild the master, model, msdb, and the tempdb system database, then these databases are dropped from SQL Server and recreated at their original location.
+If you mention a new collation in the rebuilt process, then the database is created with the collation setting.

 1. Select all server-side configuration values.